Monthly Archives: February 2026

 Antiques require custom protection and temperature control during long-distance relocation.
 McGuire Moving & Storage uses acid-free wrapping paper, foam cushioning, and double-walled boxes to guard delicate surfaces.

 For high-value or irreplaceable antiques, custom wooden crating is recommended.
-Movers secure each crate inside air-ride suspension trucks to minimize vibration.
+St. Louis Movers secure each crate inside air-ride suspension trucks to minimize vibration.
 These methods ensure that family heirlooms and collectibles reach your new home in pristine condition.

 What Furniture Should You Replace Instead of Moving Long-Distance from St. Louis?